Catchment Conservation Alliance - Great Barrier Reef Initiative Site #19

 Project Information:

-Catchment Conservation Alliance - Great Barrier Reef Initiative Site #19 is a Human-Induced Regeneration (HIR) project located approximately 40km west of Emerald and 5km northeast of Anakie in the Central Highlands region of Queensland.
-It was registered in February 2022 and originally covered an area of 4,318.51 hectares.
+Catchment Conservation Alliance - Great Barrier Reef Initiative Site #19 is a Human-Induced Regeneration project located approximately 40km west of Emerald near Anakie, in Queensland's Central Highlands region.
+It was registered in February 2022 and covers 4,318.51ha.